 - Your salary will increase steadily with a yearly pay-rise

-- The repayment threshold is £21,000 until 2021, after which it will rise by average UK earnings growth (assumed to equal RPI)
+- The repayment threshold from 2021 is £27,295 and will rise by average UK earnings growth (assumed to equal RPI)

 - Your maintenance loan is paid in 3 equal instalments at the start of each term